 - Deprecated methods as of the new minimum deployment target

-Take time to either fix those directly or to plan ahead and make sure that you fix them later.
+Take time to either fix those directly or plan and ensure you fix them later.

 Watch older WWDC sessions

-You might be surprised by this one but it’s actually one of the main reasons I started writing this blog post.
-Older WWDC sessions are still very valuable and you can now actually directly start implementing code from those sessions as you raised your minimum iOS version!
+You might be surprised by this one, but it’s one of the main reasons I started writing this blog post.
+Older WWDC sessions are still precious, and you can now directly start implementing code from those sessions as you raised your minimum iOS version!

 It might be a bit hard to know which WWDC sessions are now relevant.
 To make it a bit easier, here’s a simple list:

-I do want to point out that you could obviously always directly start implementing code from those sessions once their related iOS version is released.
-However, you’ll not be the first develop to skip and wait till you actually only support that iOS version and up.
-For those (like me), it can be very valuable to revisit those older sessions and see which parts you can now start implementing.
+I do want to point out that you could always directly start implementing code from those sessions once their related iOS version is released.
+However, you’ll not be the first developer to skip and wait till you only support that iOS version and up.
+It can be precious for those (like me) to revisit those older sessions and see which parts you can now implement.

 Dropping an iOS version can be easy if you’re developing an app independently.
 When working on a team, though, it can be very hard.
 Making a solid decision based on data and facts is required to convince your colleagues about dropping a version.
 Once you drop a particular version, inform your users and update your backlog with new APIs to implement.